Guidance for online applications

 You may access the application as many times as you like with your username and password.

 Supporting documents and references

-You will be directed to add supporting documents, such as academic transcripts and references to your application as you proceed through the form.
+You will be directed to add supporting documents to your application, such as academic transcripts and references, as you proceed through the form.

 If you already have your references, you can upload them directly using 'References Section 1'.
 Alternatively, you can use the application form to send your referee a request asking them to submit the reference online.

 Once you save this page and continue, the system will direct you to the 'Referee List' in 'References Section 2' where you must identify your referees and choose whether they will be submitting their reference via our online system.
 If they are submitting electronically, we will need their organisation email address.